phildrysdale1/thymer-font-selector/README.md

 ## Features

 - Adds **Choose Font** to the Thymer command palette.
-- Opens in a **dedicated Thymer panel**, so you can keep a note open beside it and preview changes live.
+- Opens in a dedicated Thymer panel, so you can keep a note open beside it and preview changes live.
 - Searchable font list.
-- **Google Fonts** shown first.
-- Installed/system fonts shown below Google Fonts.
+- Includes most popular Google Fonts & installed/system fonts
 - Google Fonts metadata is loaded from Google when available.
-- Curated fallback list includes popular Google Fonts such as:
-  - IBM Plex Sans
-  - IBM Plex Mono
-  - IBM Plex Serif
-  - Roboto
-  - Open Sans
-  - Lato
-  - Montserrat
-  - Poppins
-  - Inter
-  - Source Sans 3
-  - and more.
 - Installed fonts use the browser Local Font Access API when available.
 - Falls back to detecting common installed fonts if full font enumeration is unavailable.
 - Separate font targets: